AIRADLABS/SOLBOT-API/README.md

 # SOLBOT-API

 An application programming interface that allows developers in the cryptoverse to anonymously store and access encrypted off-chain data files.
 The data can be used to power any metaverse, game, dapp, or defi development regardless of its native blockchain ecosystem or programming language.
-It is our intention to software development kits for multiple many programming languages to make for a seamless integrations.
+We are actively developing software development kits for multiple programming languages to facilitate simple, seamless integrations.

 The interface is currently available for TESTING on our DEV NETWORK via dev.solbots.io